Leveraging data to improve food systems

 By running different scenarios through these models, researchers can then determine how nutrient dynamics and pasture quality are likely to change with different management practices, herd sizes and weather.
 In this way, the models can provide a big-picture look at the effects at the farm level as well as the larger landscape.

-Cordeiro says this type of modeling would not have been possible a few years ago, but recent advances in data availability and computing capacity have been game-changers.
+Cordeiro says this type of modelling would not have been possible a few years ago, but recent advances in data availability and computing capacity have been game-changers.
 Huge amounts of data can now be fed into software, and large-scale simulations of different scenarios can be run within a reasonable time and cost.
 Beyond the farm, Cordeiro sees plenty of opportunity to apply these techniques to all forms of land use, and on a much larger scale.

 "The ultimate goal is to model the entire Prairie region so we can look at the combined effect of climate, physiography and land management, right down to the specific commodities that make the most sense in different areas.
 This really fits into the big picture of improving stewardship throughout the agriculture sector."